ankitsoni96/user-login-app/README.md

 Steps to start server
- - npm install (To install the dependences)
+ - npm install (To install the dependencies)
  - node server.js (This command will start server on 8443 port)

 List of APIs